murex/Kata-BowlingGame/tcr/TCR.md

 For these reasons we decided to develop a new implementation of TCR, written in [Go](https://golang.org/) this time.

-We have now reached the stage where the Go version is at the same functional level as the Shell version.
-We still need to play with it to stress its robustness.
+We have now reached a stage where we believe the Go flavor to robust enough, while providing the same level of features as the Shell flavor<sup id="a1">[1](#f1)</sup>.

-The TCR-Shell implementation is still the one used by default in our katas, but you can already try the TCR-Go implementation if you feel like it.
+Thus, the Go flavor of TCR is now the one used by default in our katas.

-Future developments will come in the Go implementation, while we expect to freeze the shell implementation.
+The Shell flavor is still available, and you can still use it if you feel like it.

-Later on we will switch the 2 implementations and have the Go implementation become the default one in our katas.
+The Shell flavor is now frozen, and new features will arrive primarily in the Go implementation.

 ## Usage